Double your impact

 thru your company!

-Roz White joined Alliance for New Music-Theatre to take on the leading role of Hecuba in the cross-cultural project working with Afghan and American artists in Women of Troy: Voices from Afghanistan.
-Roz also starred in the company’s production of Black Pearl Sings! in Spring of 2019 which was Helen Hayes Recommended by Theatre Washington.
-As part of this project Roz led the company in a reading of the play at the Library of Congress.
-Roz was also a guiding force in our workshops and conversation with Duke Ellington School of the Arts, where she is on the faculty of the Theatre and Music Departments.
+Roz has starred in the company’s production of Black Pearl Sings! in Spring of 2019 which was Helen Hayes Recommended by Theatre Washington.
+As part of this project Roz led the company in a reading of the play at the Library of Congress and was also a guiding force in our workshops and conversation with Duke Ellington School of the Arts, where she was on the faculty of the Theatre and Music Departments.

-Roz has performed at several other area theatres including Studio Theatre, Mosaic, and (most regularly featured) in MetroStage shows, including a former production of Black Pearl Sings!
-Many times over the years at MetroStage and elsewhere, she has collaborated successfully with writer-director Thomas W. Jones II, including his “Lady” in Ladies Swing The Blues, Three Sistahs, and perhaps most especially in Bessie’s Blues, which garnered her the Helen Hayes Award for Outstanding Supporting Actress in a Musical.
+This phenomenal singer-actress has performed at area theatres across the DMV, including Studio Theatre, Mosaic, and (most regularly featured) in MetroStage shows, including a former production of Black Pearl Sings!
+Many times over the years, she has collaborated successfully with writer-director Thomas W. Jones II, including his “Lady” in Ladies Swing The Blues, Three Sistahs, and perhaps most especially in Bessie’s Blues, which garnered her the Helen Hayes Award for Outstanding Supporting Actress in a Musical.

 Roz White is a proud member of Actor’s Equity Association and D.I.V.A.
 Incorporated, The Society for Women in the Arts.